Memora: A Harmonic Memory Representation Balancing Abstraction and Specificity: Introduction

 Furthermore, we introduce a policy-guided retrieval mechanism that treats memory access as an active reasoning process.
 Retrieval is formulated over a discrete action space consisting of query refinement, memory expansion, and termination.
 By iteratively selecting these actions, the policy retriever refines the retrieved context to uncover relevant information beyond immediate semantic similarity, effectively capturing multi-hop dependencies that static retrieval methods often miss.

 Empirically, \textsc{Memora} establishes state-of-the-art performance on the LoCoMo and LongMemEval benchmarks (86.3\% and 87.4\% respectively), outperforming both strong memory baselines and full-context inference.
 Its ability to consistently outperform full-context inference demonstrates that memory retrieval guided by appropriate abstraction is more reliable than brute-force reconstruction for reasoning over extensive histories.
 By balancing abstraction with specificity, the harmonic organization of \textsc{Memora} provides a scalable foundation for long-horizon agent intelligence, reducing token consumption by up to 98\% compared to full-context processing.
+The code is available at \url{https://github.com/microsoft/Memora}.